-Here’s a look back at how well received these special back to school supplies were back in the day.
+Here’s a look back at how well received these special back-to-school supplies were back in the day.

 Erasable pens from Eraser Mate & Scripto (1983)